The Sun's Supergranulation: Observational characterization

 \subsubsection{Local helioseismology}

-This method uses the propagation of acoustic or surface gravity waves ($f$-modes) to determine the velocity of the medium over which they propagate.
-Basically, if the wave velocity is $c$ and that of the fluid is $V$, a plane wave travelling downstream shows a velocity $V+c$ whereas the one travelling upstream moves with a velocity $V-c$.
+Helioseismology uses the propagation of acoustic or surface gravity waves ($f$-modes) to determine the velocity of the medium over which they propagate.
+If the wave velocity is $c$ and that of the fluid is $V$, a plane wave travelling downstream shows a velocity $V+c$ whereas the one travelling upstream moves with a velocity $V-c$.
 The sum of the two measured velocities gives that of the fluid.
 However, the phase velocity of the waves is not directly measurable: the observable quantity is the local oscillation of the fluid which results from the superposition of many travelling waves.
 A proper filtering is thus needed to select the desired wave; this operation requires a true machinery.
-We refer the reader to the review of \cite{gizon05} for a detailed introduction to this subject.
-Here, we just want to recall some basic information about the output of this technique: the spatial resolution at which velocity fields can be measured is around 5~Mm, and the time resolution for time-distance helioseismology is around 8~hrs.
-This is lower than what can be achieved with other methods but, in exchange, this technique is the only one that can probe the vertical profiles of the velocities and image the subphotospheric dynamics.
+The reader is referred to the reviews of \cite{gizon05}, \cite{hanasoge14} and \cite{hanasoge15} for more detailed presentation of these techniques in the context of subsurface solar convective dynamics.
+Let us here simply recall some basic information about their output: the spatial resolution at which velocity fields can be measured is around 5~Mm, and the time resolution for time-distance helioseismology is around 8~h.
+While this is lower than what can be achieved with other methods, this technique provides the only means to probe the vertical dependence of the velocities and the subphotospheric dynamics.
 Typically, vertical variations can be evaluated down to 10--15~Mm below the surface, but the accuracy of measurements deeper than 10~Mm is still debated.
-A comparison between the tracking and helioseismic reconstructions of large-scale solar surface flows was done by \cite{svanda07}, who found very good agreement between the two.
+A comparison between the tracking and helioseismic reconstructions of large-scale solar surface flows, showing good agreement between the two, can be found for instance in \cite{svanda07} and \cite{greer_etal16}.